Skip to content

 Can text or logos be added to mat board?

 Yes!
-Decorative mat boards can be personalized.
+You can personalize decorative mat boards.
 At Studio Style we can foil stamp text, logos, monograms, or even a special message on a mat board.
 Learn more about our personalized photo mats or give us a call at (800) 346-3063.

 Green, white, and blue photo mats imprinted with company logos.